A Complete Guide to Google Search Console

 Click on the tab and enter the robots.txt rules.
 Note that you can add multiple rules in rows.

 In this ultimate guide to Search Console, I discussed almost all aspects of Search Console so that you can get the most of this wonderful free service by Google.
-However, you may have some questions or doubts to ask or suggestion to improve the guide.
+However, you may have some questions or doubts to ask or suggestions to improve the guide.
 Please feel free to ask me everything relevant or to add something to the guide.

 Note: If you aren’t yet well versed in SEO techniques and strategies, you can learn everything from this website.
 Even if you’re looking for professional SEO services from leading SEO experts to boost your website traffic, you can too get it here.